All the People With Crucial Information About Kavanaugh the FBI Didn’t Interview

 “Being told that these people haven’t even been contacted,” Ramirez told the New Yorker, “it’s very troubling to me.”

-Jamie Roche, Kavanaugh’s former Yale roommate
+James Roche, Kavanaugh’s former Yale roommate

-The day after Ramirez came forward, Kavanaugh’s former freshman roommate at Yale, Jamie Roche, declared his support of and belief in Ramirez.
+The day after Ramirez came forward, Kavanaugh’s former freshman roommate at Yale, James Roche, declared his support of and belief in Ramirez.
 Over the past few weeks, Roche has been relatively vocal about his attempts and failure to contact the FBI, and on Wednesday evening, he published an essay in Slate accusing Kavanaugh of lying under oath about his drinking.
 Were he to speak to the FBI, he would say:

 Brett Kavanaugh stood up under oath and lied about his drinking and about the meaning of words in his yearbook.
 He did so baldly, without hesitation or reservation.
 In his words and his behavior, Judge Kavanaugh has shown contempt for the truth, for the process, for the rule of law, and for accountability.
 His willingness to lie to avoid embarrassment throws doubt on his denials about the larger questions of sexual assault.
 In contrast, I cannot remember ever having a reason to distrust anything, large or small, that I have heard from Debbie.